Adaptively Clustering Neighbor Elements for Image-Text Generation: Methodology

 where $i,j$ and $x,y$ respectively denote the horizontal and vertical dimensions.
 To cover all the sub-regions in a $H\times W$ map, it requires applying $O(H^2\times W^2)$ times for Eq.~\eqref{equ:equ_M2} to get all the probabilities.
 To reduce the computation burden, we apply the independence assumption to decompose the 2-D distribution into two independent ones, which respectively correspond to the horizontal and vertical dimensions:

 In this way, we only need to apply $O(H^2+W^2)$ times for Eq.~\eqref{equ:equ_M2} and once matrix production.
 Noteworthy, as sketched in Figure~\ref{fig:fig2}, for the 2-D region which spans the horizontal axis from $i$ to $j$ and the vertical axis from $x$ to $y$, we use the left-most vertical and top-most horizontal to calculate two 1-D distributions and then multiply them to get $\bm{C}_{i,j;x,y}$.
-As Figure~\ref{fig:overview}(a) shows, to calculate $\bm{C}_{1,4;1,3}$, for the vertical distribution $P_v$, the horizontal ordinate is fixed to $1$ and the vertical ordinate changes. $P_h(\bm{v}_{k;1}|\bm{v}_{1;1},...,\bm{v}_{k-1;1})|_{k=1,2,3,4}$ and $P_v(\bm{v}_{1;u}|\bm{v}_{1;1},...,\bm{v}_{1;u-1})|_{u=1,2,3}$ are calculated in the same way as Eq.~\eqref{equ:equ_M2}.
-The above-mentioned symmetric characteristic is also applied.